How to construct a winning stock portfolio for 2022

 How to select the stocks

 The first step is to compile some basic statistics of the panel as shown in Table 1.
-The parameters I have chosen - region, sector, investment type and size - are those that I used to assess the portfolio diversity.
+The parameters I have chosen - region, sector, investment type, and size - are those that I used to assess portfolio diversity.

 • Region.
 I have used the stock exchanges where the companies are traded as the geographical location.